bjcai-phys/bjcai-phys.github.io/_pages/pubs.md

 ![](https://bjcai-phys.github.io/images/w-BMA.png){:width="100%"}

-### Selected Work: Implications of the Non-existence of a Surface in Nuclear Matter
+### Implications of the Non-existence of a Surface in Nuclear Matter

 This work revisits the connection between the fourth-order symmetry energy of infinite nuclear matter at saturation density and its counterpart in finite nuclei within the semiempirical nuclear mass formula framework.
 By explicitly incorporating high-order isospin-dependent surface tension effects, we derive a complete expression for the finite-nucleus fourth-order symmetry energy.
 We demonstrate that extracting the nuclear matter fourth-order symmetry energy from finite nuclei data requires precise knowledge of these surface tension contributions.
 Our findings reconcile previously conflicting large values of finite-nucleus symmetry energy with empirical constraints from mean-field models, showing that ignoring high-order surface tension can significantly overestimate the nuclear matter parameter.
 Additionally, we provide the expression for the sixth-order symmetry energy of finite nuclei, which depends on more bulk nuclear matter parameters and higher-order surface tension effects.
 For details, see <a href="https://journals.aps.org/prc/abstract/10.1103/PhysRevC.106.044319" target="_blank">this paper</a>.